-Working professionals in need of CPR/AED first aid certification in Anchorage or want to be recertified can enroll in our 24/7 courses that can be taken on their own time and pace.
+Anchorage working professionals in need of CPR/AED first aid certification can now enroll in our 24/7 courses that can be taken anywhere with a computer or mobile device and Internet access.

-When you register with our online CPR certification or CPR recertification program you’ll have access to the online manual and test.
-Read through the manual at your pace and fully understand the important information.
-When you’re ready go ahead and take the test you and submit your answers.
-When you pass you’ll receive a CPR/AED course email pass verification in your email.
+We provide a 100% satisfaction guarantee for all courses.
+When you register for one of our courses, you’ll get instant access to the online manual and test so you can get started right away.
+Read through the manual at your pace and spend as much time as you need to feel comfortable with the material.
+When you’re ready go ahead and take the test for your course.
+As soon as you pass, you’ll receive a CPR/AED course email pass verification in your email.

-The statehood for Alaska was first endorsed on January 3, 1959 as the 49th state of United States by President Eisenhower.
+The statehood for Alaska was first endorsed on January 3, 1959 as the 49th state of the United States by President Eisenhower.
 It lies at the extreme northwest of the North American continent.
-It was also called ‘Seward’s Folly’ after U S Secretary of State William Seward, who had played an important part in purchasing that area of land from Russia.
-In 1890, gold was discovered from that territory and then it was largely in demand.
-Many people inhabited Alaska but till now migrant groups, the Athabaskans, Aleuts, Inuit, Yupik, Tlingit and Haida remain in Alaska.
+It was also called ‘Seward’s Folly’ after US Secretary of State William Seward, who played an important part in purchasing that area of land from Russia.
+Many groups of people have inhabited Alaska but some of the earliest inhabitants include the Athabaskans, Aleuts, Inuit, Yupik, Tlingit and Haida Native American tribes.